bodu1197/secondhand-id/README.md

 3. Use the SQL Editor in the Supabase dashboard to run the schema scripts provided in `프로젝트 개발 계획서 .txt`.
 This will create the necessary tables (`users`, `listings`, `chats`, `messages`, `reviews`, `reports`) and enable required extensions.
 4. Configure Supabase Auth, enabling Phone Sign-in.
 5. Create a public storage bucket named `listings-images` for image uploads.
+6. Create a public storage bucket named `avatars` for user profile pictures.
-6. Copy the Supabase URL and API keys into a `.env.local` file in your project root.
+7. Copy the Supabase URL and API keys into a `.env.local` file in your project root.

 ### 2. Netlify Setup
 1. Create a new GitHub repository for the project.